Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 In fact, Nofl reflected as he sipped his coffee, *"oh dear"* really wasn’t a sufficient reaction on his part.
 He plumped for swearing instead.

-"Well… *fuck,"* he announced to the empty room, and decided that, yes, that was much more appropriate.
+"Well... *fuck,"* he announced to the empty room, and decided that, yes, that was much more appropriate.
 "Fucking *Hell,"* he added, on the grounds that one shouldn’t half-ass these things.

 Satisfied - or at least, less *dis*-satisfied - he turned the page and opened the next document: Experiment NIGHTMARE-GreenTriangle-WhiteCircle-1201-1, Subject 7.